Climate change in Vermont: Tourism industry

 Climate change has affected the Vermont skiing industry.
 Warmer winters bring more rain and less snow to Vermont.
 The EPA has noted that a decline in snowfall would shorten the season during which the ground is covered with snow, which could harm recreational industries like skiing, snowboarding, and snowmobiling, and local economies that depend on them.

 Moreover, the autumn foliage is becoming more uncertain.
 This has had an effect on the flow of visitors in that season as well.

 Public health

 The state is already seeing increases in tick-borne and mosquito-born diseases, emergency room visits for heat related illness, and allergens: 2019 was the hottest summer on record in many parts of Vermont, and saw increased heat related illnesses.

 State response

 In 2006, the state of Vermont was one of the first states in the United States to set greenhouse gas emission goals.
 Vermont's green energy programs, such as Efficiency Vermont and incentives for use of clean energy, have been effective at changing the mix of energy used in the state.
 Green Mountain Power, the main provider of energy in the state, is 60% renewable and 90% carbon free.

 The state recognizes the need to invest in adaptation, especially since much of the state's infrastructure, housing stock, and economy were developed with much cooler environments.

+In 2024, Vermont became the first state to pass a law that will penalize companies to pay for damages from extreme weather as a result of increase climate change.
+The law requires the State treasurer, in conjunction with the Agency of Natural Resources, to evaluate damages up to January 15, 2027 and fine companies for their share of global emissions from extracting or processing oil, gas, and coal.

+In 2025, Vermont released the Resilience Implementation Strategy.
+The Resilience Implementation Strategy gives actions that the state can use against the negative consequences of climate change.
+State officials selected over 100 important actions out of a pool of over 300 methods of reducing the impact of climate hazards.